mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 ## Tables

-Tables are essentially associative arrays, and are the only data structures in Lua.
-Its values can be indexed with keys of any type, not just numbers.
-Tables are incredibly flexible, and are used all the time in Lua, so knowledge of them is essential.
+Tables are essentially associative arrays which can have keys and values of any type.
+Tables are incredibly flexible, and are the _only_ data structure in Lua, so knowledge of them is crucial.

 Here's an example of how to use them: